allenc125789/TurtleNAS/docs/update-logs/Planned-Updates.md

 ~ Need to create an IP based-blacklist logging and banning system.
 Probably by a bash or php based function logging into mariadb

 ~ Create a dockerfile for easier deployment

+~ fix the hotbar of the browser.
+Currently it is a bit buggy.
+Will probably need a seperate div on the table item.